parsiya/Octopress-Blog/source/_posts/2015-11-14-intro-to-dot-net-remoting-for-hackers.markdown

 {% imgcap /images/2015/remoting1/06.png Opening Client.exe in dnSpy %}

 Now we can run the client in dnSpy.
 Click on the green button named `Start` and it will open a dialog to start an executable in dnSpy.
 In version 1.4 it is pre-populated with `Client.exe` that we just dragged and dropped into dnSpy.
-As you can see, what can also specify arugments and also order the debugger to break on certain events.
+As you can see, what can also specify arguments and also order the debugger to break on certain events.
 Let's keep the original selection and run `Client.exe`. dnSpy will break on `Main`.

 {% imgcap /images/2015/remoting1/07.png Start options %}